hcederna/student-groups-optimization/README.md

 conda list
 ```

-You should see a list of installed packages and package versions including `jupyter 1.0.0`, `openpyxl 3.0.1`, `pandas 0.25.2`, `pulp 1.6.8`, `python 3.7.5`, and `xlrd 1.2.0` .
-If instead you see an error message, reference [installing packages](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/) in the conda documentation.
+You should see a list of installed packages and package versions, including `jupyter 1.0.0`, `openpyxl 3.0.1`, `pandas 0.25.2`, `pulp 1.6.8`, `python 3.7.5`, and `xlrd 1.2.0`.
+If instead, you see an error message, reference [installing packages](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/) in the conda documentation.

 ### *Alternative without Anaconda: Install necessary packages*

-You will need `Python 3.5` or greater along with the `pandas`, `pulp`, `jupyter`, `xlrd`, and `openpyxl` packages to successfully run the student groups optimization program.
+You need `Python 3.5` or greater along with the `pandas`, `pulp`, `jupyter`, `xlrd`, and `openpyxl` packages to successfully run the student groups optimization program.

 ### Enter data using Google Sheets